Brain and Spine

 A concussion is a traumatic brain injury.
-It doesn’t matter if you’re an athlete or not; if untreated, a concussion can result in serious, sometimes permanent damage.
+It doesn’t matter if you’re an athlete or not; if untreated, a concussion can result in serious, sometimes prolonged symptoms.
 Symptoms can begin right away or a few days after the concussion.
 The experts at Rochester Regional Health's Concussion Program answered some of the most frequently asked questions about concussion below.

 A concussion can cause significant impairment without the person losing consciousness.
 If a second concussion occurs before the first one has passed, serious or permanent cognitive, behavioral and physical changes can occur.